2011 Best Voice in MYSTERY & SUSPENSE: The Capitol Game

 2008 Best Voice in SCIENCE FICTION & FANTASY: Lord Foul’s Bane

-Prolific Scott Brick, 38, mounts his Golden Voice pedestal after a relatively short time as a narrator.
+Prolific Scott Brick mounted his Golden Voice pedestal in 2004 after a relatively short time as a narrator.
 “I went over the 200-title barrier just a few months ago,” he told AudioFile in September.
 “The first year or so I did this, the work was slower than it is now, but by, maybe, my third year, I was doing 50 titles per annum.
 Some only take one day, sure, but others take three weeks, so it really blows me away to have done that many unabridged audiobooks that quickly!”

 The winner of a Science Fiction Audie and several Earphones Awards, Scott credits his quick success to producers Stefan Rudnicki and Dan Musselman, whom he met in 1999 when both worked for Dove Audio/NewStar Media.
 Stefan recalls: “I was then executive producer and publisher at Dove.
 A guy who worked in another department kept bugging me--I mean for months--about auditioning his friend Scott.
 I finally gave in.”

 Scott picks up the story.
 “My very first recording gig at Dove was on Dan’s last day there before he left to build and run Books on Tape’s first studio.
 He heard me, gave me his card, and asked me to record for him.
 Since then I’ve done 120 jobs just for BOT.
 I don’t know what it was, but he heard something in me he liked and pretty much immediately made me his go-to guy.”